 Parasitism between species is more common in micro-organisms.
-In general, the parasite is lodged in the host for the purpose of obtaining food, protection, and reproductive opportunities.
+In general, the parasite is lodged in the host to obtain food, protection, and reproductive opportunities.

-In the case of brood parasitism in birds, the parasitic species does not obtain food, nor does it depend on the host species for other functions, but only to take charge of incubating the eggs and feeding the chicks of the parasitic bird.
+In brood parasitism in birds, the parasitic species does not obtain food, nor does it depend on the host species for other functions, but only to incubate the eggs and feed the parasitic bird’s chicks.

 Types of Parasitism in Birds

-It can be said that there is a type of passive and active brood parasitism.
-Passive brood parasitism occurs when a male of a formed pair mates with a female that is not his mate.
-In this way, this male passes his genes onto the next generation without having to invest time and effort in the incubation and care of his offspring.
+It can be said that there is passive and active brood parasitism.
+Passive brood parasitism occurs when a male of a formed pair mates with a female other than its own mate.
+In this way, this male passes his genes onto the next generation without investing time and effort in the incubation and care of his offspring.